csce215/labs/lab2/README.md

 ![](../figures/mantreeoption-L.png)

-Usage example: `tree -L 2` or `tree -L2`. **Both are valid ways to specify a value for a short option.** The one with an space is more readable so I recommend to use that one.
+Usage example: `tree -L 2`.

+Some commands allow the value without a space for example: `ssh -p222` or `ssh -p 222`.
+However, that is not valid for all commands, because of that I would recommend leaving a space.

-For an argument needed in a long option, you will have to leave an space or use an equal symbol:
+For an argument needed in a long option, you will have to leave an space:

 ![](../figures/mantreeoption--filelimit.png)

 Usage example: `tree --filelimit 3`.

-Be aware that some options will request you to specify the value using the `=` symbol.
+Some commands will require that you to specify the value using the `=` symbol.
 Example taken from `ls` man page:

 ![](../figures/manlsoption--format.png)